iannntsw/tradechain-backend-smart-contracts/smart-contract/README.md

    - Check if backend is running on port 3000
    - Verify API endpoints are accessible
    - Check browser console for errors

+5. **"Cannot connect to Ethernal"**
+   - Ensure Hardhat node is running on port 8545
+   - Verify RPC URL is correct: `http://localhost:8545`
+   - Check if Chain ID matches: `31337`
+   - Try refreshing the Ethernal page
+   - Ensure no firewall is blocking the connection

 ### Reset Everything